THE BEGINNINGS

 The Early Years

 The impetus for the Cincinnati Galvanizing Company may have been initially to improve their barrels with galvanized rims.
-However, it was likely to also diversify from their cooperage business, and in doing so, transition from wooden barrels to galvanized metal containers.
-Even though it was more than a decade before Prohibition, the prospect of reduce demand for their wooden barrels likely lingered, and was another reason to establish a galvanizing company.
-Therefore, in 1920, with the success of the galvanizing business, they decided to create a large galvanizing plant in the Cincinnati Mill Creek Industrial District located at 4879 Spring Grove Avenue.
+However, it was likely a diversification away from their cooperage business involving the making of wooden barrels into galvanized metal containers.
+The concern over the possibility of Prohibition and a reduction in the demand for wooden barrels from breweries, may have been another reason to establish a galvanizing company.
+In 1920, with the success of the galvanizing business and shortly after Prohibition - with prospects that their cooperage business would decline - the Schott brothers decided to create a new and large galvanizing plant.
+It was built in the Cincinnati Mill Creek Industrial District located at 4879 Spring Grove Avenue.

 Products & Clients